-1. Create a transport key in the original AM instance, if one does not exist already.
-For more information, see "Creating Transport Keys".

-- 2. Keep the transport key safe by exporting it to another keystore.
+- 1. Create a transport key in the original AM instance, if one does not exist already.
+For more information, see "Create Transport Keys to Export Configuration Data". - 2.
+Keep the transport key safe by exporting it to another keystore.
 The key is required to import the configuration into the new AM instance.
 For more information, see "To Duplicate and Install a Transport Key". - 3.
 Connect to the original AM instance using the amster command.
-For more information, see "Connecting to Access Management". - 4.
+For more information, see "Connect to AM". - 4.
 Export all the configuration of the original AM instance using the export-config command.
-For more information, see "Exporting Configuration Data". - 5.
-Take note of the value of the Password Encryption Key field on the original AM, for example, 06QWwHP04os+zEz3Nqn/2daAYWyiFE32.

-To locate it, log in to the original AM instance and navigate to Deployment > Servers > Server Name > Security > Encryption.

-- 6. In the new server, deploy the AM .war file in a web container, but do not configure it. - 7.
+For more information, see "Export Configuration Data". - 5.
+Take note of the value of the Password Encryption Key field on the original AM, for example, 060WwHP04os+zEz3Ngn/2daAYWviFE32. - To locate it, log in to the original AM instance and navigate to Deployment > Servers > Server Name > Security > Encryption. - 6.
+In the new server, deploy the AM war file in a web container, but do not configure it. - 7.
 Install the new AM instance using the install-openam command, specifying the original AM password encryption key with the --pwdEncKey option.
 For example: